 If we can’t adjust our monitors, we adjust ourselves and our posture to the position of our screen.
 We hunch.
 We crane our necks.
 And in computer intensive roles, we do this for long periods of time.
 This leads to eye, neck and back strain, which in turn leads to musculoskeletal disorders, time off work, and ultimately a loss in productivity.

 This is where an adjustable monitor arm is key.
-If a person can adjust the height and the distance of their monitor it means they can adjust their technology to their own unique requirements.
+If a person can adjust the height, distance and angle of their monitor it means they can adjust their technology to their own unique requirements.
 Reducing the occurrence of eye, neck and back strain.

 As humans our eyes ‘scan’ downwards’ so the top of a monitor needs to be aligned with the person’s seated eye height.

 The screen should be arm’s length from the person, so they can read the information on the screen reducing eye strain.